qualcomm/aimet/Docs/beta/glossary.rst

    KL Divergence
       Kullback-Leibler Divergence.
 A measure of the difference between two probability distributions.
 Used during :term:`quantization` calibration to maintain a similar distribution of :term:`activations` to the original floating-point model.

+   Layer
+      How nodes are organized in a model.
+The nodes in a layer are connected to the previous and subsequent layer via :term:`weights`.

    Layer-wise quantization
       A :term:`quantization` method where each layer is quantized independently.
 Used to achieve balance between model accuracy and computational efficiency by more aggressively compressing layers that have minimal impact on model performance.

    LoRA MobileNet
       A family of :term:`convolutional neural network` architectures developed at Google optimized to operate efficiently with constrained computational resources.

+   Model
+      A computational structure made up of :term:`layers` of :term:`nodes` connected by :term:`weights`.

    Neural Network Compression Framework
       Another :term:`compression` and optimization toolkit similar to AIMET.

+   Node
+      A computation unit in a :model:`model`.
+Each node performs a mathematical function on an input to produce an output.

    Normalization
-      Scaling a feature such as a layer to standardize the range of the feature.
+      Scaling a feature such as a :term:`layer` to standardize the range of the feature.

    NNCF
       :term:`Neural Network Compression Framework`.